aimms/documentation/rlink/example.rst

     nn <- nnet(
         # out   ~ in1          + in2         + in3          + in4
         Species ~ Sepal.Length + Sepal.Width + Petal.Length + Petal.Width,
-        data   = dfiris,     # for colums from data frame dfiris subset = sampidx,    # only use the samples from sampidx size   = nhids,      # number of hidden units decay  = decayrate,
+        data   = dfiris,     # for columns from data frame dfiris subset = sampidx,    # only use the samples from sampidx size   = nhids,      # number of hidden units decay  = decayrate,